Sharma-IT/skipped-tests-finder/README.md

 Options:

- -d=              Path to the directory to search for skipped tests -txt             Output the results to a plain text file -cli             Output the results to the terminal -o=<path>        Specify the directory for the output file -c               Create output in the same directory as the script -h, --help       Display this help message
+ -d=<path>        Path to the directory to search for skipped tests -txt             Output the results to a plain text file -cli             Output the results to the terminal -o=<path>        Path to the directory for the text output -c               Output the text results in the same directory as the script -h, --help       Display this help message
 ```